VR-25/acc/README.md

     e.g., charge for 30 minutes, pause charging for 6 hours, charge to 85% and restart the daemon acc -e 30m && acc -d 6h && acc -e 85 && accd

-  Bedtime settings...
+  Sample profile
-    acc -s /dev/.my-night-config.txt pc=45 rc=43 mcc=500 mcv=3920 && sleep $((60*60*7)) && accd
+    acc -s pc=45 rc=43 mcc=500 mcv=3920
-      - "For the next 7 hours, keep battery capacity between 43-45%, limit charging current to 500 mA and voltage to 3920 millivolts"
+      This keeps battery capacity between 43-45%, limits charging current to 500 mA and voltage to 3920 millivolts.
-      - For convenience, this can be written to a file and ran as "su -c sh /path/to/file".
+      It's great for nighttime and "forever-plugged".

   Refer to acc -r (or --readme) for the full documentation (recommended)